-Prior to Thursday, the last U.S. service members to die in Afghanistan by hostile fire were Sgt.
+Prior to the Abbe Gate bombing, the last U.S. service members to die in Afghanistan by hostile fire were Sgt.
 1st Class Antonio Rodriguez and Sgt.
 1st Class Javier Gutierrez, two Army Special Forces soldiers who were killed by Afghan soldiers in a green-on-blue incident in Nangarhar Province on Feb.
 8, 2020.
-For the Marine Corps, Thursday’s attacks represent the first loss of life in Afghanistan in two years.
+For the Marine Corps, the bombing represented the first loss of life in Afghanistan in two years.
 The last occurred on April 8, 2019, when three Marine reservists were killed by a roadside bomb in Bagram.

 “These fallen heroes answered the call to go into harm’s way to do the honorable work of helping others,” said.
 Gen. David H. Berger, the commandant of the Marine Corps.
 “We are proud of their service and deeply saddened by their loss.
 As we mourn, we also keep those who are still over there protecting Americans and our Afghan partners at the forefront of our thoughts.
 Our Marines will continue the mission, carrying on our Corps’ legacy of always standing ready to meet the challenges of every extraordinary task our Nation requires of her Marines.
 I am continually humbled by the courage and warrior spirit exhibited every day by Marines across the globe.
 The sacrifices Marines make on behalf of freedom must never go unnoticed or unappreciated.
 I ask that you keep these Marines and service members, and especially their families, in your thoughts and prayers.”

-The names and photos of the 13 killed on Aug.
-26 are listed below:
+The names and photos of the 13 killed in the Abbey Gate bombing are listed below:

 Marine Lance Cpl.
 David Lee Espinoza

-Espinoza, a 20-year-old from Rio Bravo, Texas, was identified as one of the fallen by Rep. Henry Cuellar (D-Texas) on Friday.
+Espinoza, a 20-year-old from Rio Bravo, Texas, was identified as one of the fallen by Rep. Henry Cuellar (D-Texas) the day after the bombing.
 Cuellar tweeted that Espinoza “embodied the values of America: grit, dedication, service, and valor.”
 He was an infantry rifleman assigned to the 2nd Battalion, 1st Marine Regiment at Camp Pendleton, California.